-Proof of current (within the last 12 months) TB screening is required prior to attending any clinical experiences annually thereafter.
+Proof of current (within the last 12 months) TB screening is required prior to attending any clinical experiences and annually thereafter.
 There must be documentation of one of the following:

 - Two-step TB Skin Test (TST).
 Do this if it is your first TST or more than a year has elapsed since your last TST.
-The two-step process entails the administration of one TST and having it read 48-72 hours later, followed by a second TST administered at least one week but no more than three weeks (7-21 days) after the first TST and having it read 48-72 hours later. - At least two consecutive negative annual TSTs, the last TST being dated within the past 12 months. - QuantiFERON®-TB Gold test (lab report required) dated within the past 12 months. - T-SPOT®.TB Test (lab report required) dated within the past 12 months - If positive for TB, provide a clear chest x-ray (lab report required) from within the past three years and a TB Questionnaire (available online under School of Nursing Student Resources).
-A new TB questionnaire is required annually.
+The two-step process entails the administration of one TST and having it read 48-72 hours later, followed by a second TST administered at least one week but no more than three weeks (7-21 days) after the first TST and having it read 48-72 hours later. - At least two consecutive negative annual TSTs, the last TST being dated within the past 12 months. - QuantiFERON®-TB Gold test (lab report required) dated within the past 12 months. - T-SPOT®.TB test (lab report required) dated within the past 12 months. - If positive for TB, provide a clear chest x-ray (lab report required) from within the past three years and a TB Questionnaire (available at http://ceeps.csupueblo.edu/Nursing/Documents/TB%20Symptom%20Assessment%20Form.pdf).
+A new TB Questionnaire is required annually.